Jeremy123W/Numerai/README.md

 Numerai is a new kind of hedge fund that pays out a reward to data scientists that can improve their meta model.
 The idea is to take a large number of uncorrelated high performing models and ensemble them.
-Money is divied out based on leaderboard ranking awarding the top 100.
+Money is divvied out based on leaderboard ranking awarding the top 100.

 I tried out an xgboost model a wide and deep model using tensorflow.
 Google has used this wide and deep model to recommend apps on the Google Play store.
 In this algorithm a wide linear model and a deep feed-forward neural